runwhen-contrib/rw-public-codecollection/codebundles/k8s-triage-deploymentreplicas/README.md

-# GCP Operations Suite Log Query Dashboard
+# Kubernetes Triage Deployments

 ## TaskSet
-Generate a link to the GCP Log Explorer.
+Triages issues related to a deployment's replicas.

 ## Use Cases